 The seasonings make up the flavors obtained from herbs and spices.
 Salt and pepper are the obvious.
 Others include garlic, basil, thyme, or bay leaves.

-Here are some other ingredients to try out: allspice, brown sugar, crushed red pepper flakes, ginger, cinnamon, cloves, nutmeg, mace, mustard, paprika, cayenne pepper.
-Herbs; cilantro, dill, oregano, caraway, parsley, rosemary, sage, savory, tarragon, celery.
-Acids; soy sauce, fish oil, mango, lime juice, jalapeno peppers.
+Dry Ingredients: allspice, brown sugar, crushed red pepper flakes, ginger, cinnamon, cloves, nutmeg, mace, mustard, paprika, cayenne pepper.

 The idea for marinating fish is to keep it simple and balanced throughout.
 Each ingredient should play off of the other ingredients, including the recipe in which it will be cooked.
 You want them to compliment each other instead of one ingredient overpowering the entire dish.
 Your recipe can also be influenced from the marinade.